NatronGitHub/natron-python-scripting/Python_GUI/connectNodes/README.md

 # connectNodes

-Connects one node to another in the Node Graph.
+Connects one or many nodes to another one in the Node Graph.

 ### HOW TO USE IT

-* Select the first node.
+* Select many nodes.
-* Select the second node.
+* Select a final node.
 * Tools -> Node Graph -> Connect nodes

 ### RESULT

-* First node is connected to the second if possible.
+* Selected nodes get connected to the last one.

 ### SHORTCUT

-* Y
+* Alt+Y

 ### INSTALLATION